KIT-SOC4S/kitodo-presentation/Documentation.md

 1. There is a possibility that OCR process will be interrupted or some kind of error can happen, so that WIP file will not be overwritten by actual OCR.
 In this case, it must be checked and WIP file should be either deleted and user should have an opportunity to start OCR process again or OCR should be performed automatically

+2. A progress bar should be shown, when OCR for a book is already in progress.
+For that we have to either send information about created/wip pages from backend, which is not so flexible because user has to reload page to see changes.
+Another solution would be provide some way to check existence of these pages from frontend, i.e. using AJAX.
+For example we can send a folder, where texts will be saved.
+Actually this solution also brings some drawbacks.